LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/_posts/2018-06-25-Podcast-SCGCon-Wrapup.markdown

 block: "no" #means is shown in itunes
 ---

-Ben, Mike, and Stu discuss their preperations for SCGCon.
+Ben, Mike, and Stu discuss their preparations for SCGCon.

 [Audio link](https://audio.lonestarlhurgoyfs.com/Lone_Star_Legacy_16_SCGCon_Wrapup.mp3)